beacon-biosignals/Effects.jl/docs/src/emmeans.md

 effects!(grid, model_scaled)
 ```

-`emmeans` is primarily a convenience function for computing calling effects at a convenient, pre-defined reference grid.
+`emmeans` is primarily a convenience function for computing effects on a convenient, pre-defined reference grid.
 Notably, `emmeans` includes information by default about all variables, even the ones analyzed
 only at their typical values.
 This differs from `effects!`: